mikejsdev/mocha-param/README.md

 // A Simple sync example taking an array as a parameter.
 // 'value' is each value in the array describe("basic mocha test with data", function () {
-    itParam("test each value in the array", [1, 2, 3], function (value) {
+    itParam("test value ${value} is a number", [1, 2, 3], function (value) {
         expect(value).to.be.a('number');
     })
 })
 ```

 Result:

 ```
  basic mocha test with data
-    ✓ test each value in the array
+    ✓ test value 1 is a number
-    ✓ test each value in the array
+    ✓ test value 2 is a number
-    ✓ test each value in the array
+    ✓ test value 3 is a number

   3 passing (25ms)
 ```

 # Async